minlebay/zg_sql_repo/README.md

 # SQL Repository Service

-The SQL Repository Service is a part of the Message Generator and Router Project.
+The SQL Repository Service is a part of the ZmeyGorynych Project.
 It integrates with MySQL and Redis to store and index data, and it uses Kafka for message brokering.

 ## Components